opnfv/kvmfornfv/docs/scenarios/kvmfornfv.scenarios.description.rst

         [os]: mandatory
         possible value: os

-please note that this field is needed in order to select parent jobs to list and do blocking relations between them.
+Please note that this field is needed in order to select parent jobs to list and do blocking relations between them.

 .. code:: bash